madeleineudell/LowRankModels.jl/README.md

 If you don't have a good guess at a warm start for your model, you might try one of the initializations provided in `LowRankModels`.

 * `init_svd!` initializes the model as the truncated SVD of the matrix of observed entries, with unobserved entries filled in with zeros.
 This initialization is known to result in provably good solutions for a number of "PCA-like" problems.
-See [glrmpaper] for details.
+See [our paper][glrmpaper] for details.
-* init_kmeanspp! initializes the model using a modification of the [kmeans++](https://en.wikipedia.org/wiki/K-means_clustering) algorithm for data sets with missing entries; see [glrmpaper] for details.
+* init_kmeanspp! initializes the model using a modification of the [kmeans++](https://en.wikipedia.org/wiki/K-means_clustering) algorithm for data sets with missing entries; see [our paper][glrmpaper] for details.
 This works well for fitting clustering models, and may help in achieving better fits for nonnegative matrix factorization problems as well.

 ### Parameters